Circuto de Madrid

 (4,500) 7.35 - 612 hp

-the moment we've been waiting for.
-It's taken me just over 2 years to finally start making this portion of the GT5 Racing
+here's the moment we've been waiting for.
+It's taken me just over 2 years to finally start making this portion of the GT5

-Guide, and I've been anticipating this set of races just as much as you did (2 years ago).
-Difference is--I'm starting the
+Racing Guide, and I've been anticipating this set of races just as much as you did (2 years ago).
+Difference is--I'm starting

-Gran Turismo World Champion now, while you've probably already finished it AND the rest of A-spec by now!
+the Gran Turismo World Champion now, while everyone else has already finished it AND the rest of A-spec by now!
 Sorry.
-I

 The good news is that these races are still high paced and action-packed.